nextflow-io/training/docs/hello_nextflow/06_hello_config.md

     ```

     The `docker.fixOwnership = true` line is not really interesting.
-    It's a workaround for an issue that sometimes occur with containerized tools that set the wrong permissions on the files they write (which is the case with GATK GenomicsDBImport in our workflow).
+    It's a workaround for an issue that sometimes occur with containerized tools that set the wrong permissions on the files they write (which is the case with the GATK GenomicsDBImport cotainer image in our workflow).

     The `docker.enabled = true` line is what we care about here.
     It specifies that Nextflow should use Docker containers to execute process calls.